SeaBeare/CS4Honors/Goals.md

         - Pacman
         - 2048
-        - https://osgameclones.com/ Got a few options here -Rogue likes might be good, has good measureable states plus policy tweeking for RL
+        - https://osgameclones.com/ Got a few options here -Rogue likes might be good, has easily measureable states such as level, hp, enemies killed, ect. and randomized enviroments to force abstract policies
     #Basic Boring online DATA
         - eww no
     #